 Avoid overusing media by balancing it with other healthy activities.
 For children younger than 2, media use should be very limited.
 It's best when an adult is standing by to co-view, talk and teach.

 Children learn best from parents and other caregivers.
 Use play as an opportunity to talk, read and sing with children, all of which will build their vocabularies, reduce stress, create connection and develop foundational skills for learning.

 What we aim to do

 The Power of Play campaign offers practical ideas to parents, caregivers and professionals who work with children, including:

 Proven play advice and resources for parents—online in social media and videos, and in toy stores—on how to inject play into their children's lives.

-Play guides based on a child's developmental stage that help address common childhood concerns such as managing big feelings, making friends, and paying attention.
+Play guides based on a child's developmental stage that help address common childhood concerns such as managing big feelings, making friends and paying attention.

 Partners in play

-Since its founding more than 90 years ago, the American Academy of Pediatrics has been a champion for children, including promoting ways to nurture the strong parent-child relationships that are critical for early brain development.
+Since its founding 90 years ago, the American Academy of Pediatrics has been a champion for children, including promoting ways to nurture the strong parent-child relationships that are critical for early brain development.

-Melissa & Doug, the alliance offers an opportunity to share the science behind the benefits of play.
+For Melissa & Doug, the alliance offers an opportunity to share the science behind the benefits of play.
 Melissa & Doug is the only major toy brand to have never added apps or screens to its products.
 The company also has never advertised its products to children.